cyprus327/Fraglib/Documentation.md

 - **scaleX**: The amount to scale the texture by horizontally.
 - **scaleY**: The amount to scale the texture by vertically.
 ### ScaleTo (Texture)
-Returns the parent texture scaled by the factors scaleX and scaleY.
+Returns the parent texture scaled to the resolution scaledX x scaledY.
 - **scaledX**: The width to scale the texture to in pixels.
 - **scaledY**: The height to scale the texture to in pixels.
 ### CropTo (Texture)